 - Drizzle over the salad and serve

-Since dandelion and arugula have strong flavors, I mixed in radicchio and butter lettuces to mellow out the taste.
-I also toasted a handful of sunflower seeds to sprinkle on top, Did you know one of the benefits of sunflower seeds is to keep you calm?
+To mellow out the strong flavors of dandelion, arugula, and radicchio in this salad I added in some butter lettuce.
+I also toasted a handful of sunflower seeds to sprinkle on top, Did you know that sunflower seeds will keep you calm?
 That’s because they contain magnesium that soothes the nerves and eases stress.
-If you suffer from migraines, they may help you ease the pain.

-I threw in multi-colored baby heirloom tomatoes for color and a few Kalamata olives because they’re sooooo good.
+I threw in some multi-colored baby heirloom tomatoes for color and Kalamata olives because they’re so good.

 About eating dandelion